 Drinking alcohol comes with risks to health and not drinking alcohol at all is a good choice.
-If you drink alcohol, it’s important to keep within Alcohol NZ's safe drinking guidelines.
+If you drink alcohol, we recommend following the Health Promotion Agency’s low-risk drinking advice.

-Here are some of the many benefits to cutting back on your drinking after a heart attack.
+Here are some benefits you can experience from drinking less alcohol after a heart attack:

 If you think you may be drinking too much, talk to your doctor or practice nurse.